epfl-matmat/matmat.org/jobs.md

-## PostDoc position: Understanding uncertainties in DFT model parameters
+## PostDoc position: Understanding uncertainties due to DFT model parameters

 #### Background
 One of the most widely used methods for